gaubacuc56/react-sample-architecture/README.md

 |
 +---config              # app configurations such as env, routes, sidebar, etc.
 |
-+---constant            # app constants such as definition of navigation, route, etc.
++---constant            # app constant variables.
 |
 +---layout              # determines how template are arranged together to form a page or section of the application.
 |